smckech/lordcephei.github.io/pages/fpnew.md

          lmchk al

-     And verify from the output that the sphere overlaps about 0.6% (a safe number) and that sum-of-sphere volumes equals about 75% of the total.
+     And verify from the output that the sphere overlap is about 0.6% (a safe number) and that sum-of-sphere volumes equals about 75% of the total cell volume.

 Use **lmfa** to generate densitites for the free atom.
 Atomic densities will be overlapped to make a first trial density for the solid (Mattheis construction).